 SPEECH AND LANGUAGE DIAGNOSTIC EVALUATIONS AND THERAPY

-Comprehensive Speech and Language Pathology offers services to children ages 18 months of age through 21 years old, which include a complete formal diagnostic evaluation with a written report, discussion of results with the patient and/or family, consultation with appropriate professionals, counseling, and recommendations.
+Comprehensive Speech and Language Pathology offers services to children ages 18 months to young adults, which include a complete formal diagnostic evaluation with a written report, discussion of results with the patient and/or family, consultation with appropriate professionals, counseling, and recommendations.
 Family members are included in the treatment sessions whenever possible to facilitate carryover into the patient’s environment, thereby maximizing the impact of treatment.
 We feel that a team approach to treatment is very important and we work closely with the patient, family, physician, and other professionals (i.e., counselor, teacher) to achieve the most efficient and effective results.

 In addition to the areas listed below, we provide evaluation and treatment of auditory processing deficits that may negatively impact reading, writing, and academic language.
 We comprehensively diagnose and treat these challenges from a speech and language perspective, by addressing aspects such as memory, comprehension, vocabulary, discrimination, phonological processing, sequencing, and organization.

 Comprehensive Speech and Language Pathology offers diagnostic evaluations and provides individual therapy in the following areas of communication:

 We incorporate the following programs into the individualized plan of therapy: